Majid-Mahzarnia/easybackup/README.md

 # easybackup
 easybackup script
 ####
-What is easybackup script and what it use for? easybackup script is a simple bash script that helps you to make schedule jobs to copy from smb share folder to anothe one.
+<br />What is easybackup script and what it use for?

+<br />easybackup script is a simple bash script that helps you to make schedule jobs to copy from smb share folder to anothe one.

 The main idea came from "navid.nejati@gmail.com" and it was about making an easy tool to backup huge MSSQL backup files on network share paths on specific time.
 Then an intermediate platform is needed as a scheduler and a controller, also some logs to make sure everything is ok with your schedule jobs are needed too.